Hoover328/Hoover328/README.md

 # 💫 About Me:

 Hello!
-My name is Harvey Smith, I am a third-year computing student in MTU Kerry
+My name is Harvey Smith, I am a Third-year Computing student @ MTU Kerry I build games & interactive software projects using C#/Java

+Currently developing my skills in coding and searching for work placements with the goal of pursuing a career in computers